typisttech/sunny/README.txt

 = When does Sunny purge my cache? =

 Every time a *published* post is updated or commented.
+Or, every time post status change from/to `published`

 = What pages does it purge when a post is updated? =

 The post itself, homepage and its catories, tags and taxonomies archive.
-Use the URL purger in `Purger` tab to check what will be cleared for a particular URL.
+Use the URL purger in `General` tab to check what will be cleared for a particular URL.
 You can disable this behavior via the `Settings` tab.

 = What if Sunny blacklisted my IP? =